Thiararapeter/SuperWp-Dashboard-Announcement/README.txt

 == Changelog ==

+= 1.3.05: April 21, 2024 =
+- Rearranged the feedback form elements to position the reaction selection ("Like" or "Dislike") before the feedback input field for a more intuitive user experience.
+- Adjusted alignment settings for the feedback dropdown to align it to the left, enhancing the form's visual layout.
+- Updated inline CSS for better spacing and visual clarity in the feedback section, ensuring margins and paddings are explicitly defined for top, bottom, left, and right.
+- Enhanced the visual design of feedback notifications, incorporating rounded borders and custom padding to improve readability and user interaction.

 = 1.3.04: April 13, 2024 =
 - Fixed the issue of backslashes being added to the announcement title and content fields.
 - Resolved display problems in the announcement and feedback sections.